marcos-venicius/hacking-tools/arp-cache-poisoning/README.md

-# ARP poisoning tool
+# ARP Cache poisoning tool

-This tool use the scapy packet from python to execute an attack called ARP Poisoning.
+This tool use the scapy packet from python to execute an attack called ARP Cache Poisoning.

 **This script is for education purposes only!
 We are not responsible for misuse of the tool**